vazraphael/nodejs-aws-step-function-rekognition/README.md

 }
 ```

-Go to Step Functions, click on Create state machine, select <strong>Write your workflow in code</strong>, paste the json above with your replacements in Definition.
+Go to Step Functions, click on Create state machine, select <strong>Write your workflow in code</strong>, paste the json above with your replacements in Definition, click on Next, insert State machine name and then click on Create state machine.

 ![](https://raw.githubusercontent.com/vazraphael/nodejs-aws-step-function-rekognition/master/doc/step-function.png)

 Access your created state machines and click Start execution.

+## Notes

+- Remember to Stop the model after the execution is done, because you're charged if the model is RUNNING.
+- You can create a event on Amazon EventBridge to trigger the Step Function in a determined time.

 That's it, have fun!